cosmos/sdk-tutorials/voter/index.md

 Now that you have made all the required changes to the app, take a look at the client-side application.

-### Front-end Application
+## Front-end Application

-Starport has generated a basic front end for the app.
+Starport automatically generated a basic front end for the app.
 For convenience, [Vue.js](https://vuejs.org) framework is used with [Vuex](https://vuex.vuejs.org/) for state management.
-Because all features of the app are exposed through an HTTP API, clients can be built using any language or framework.
+Because all features of the app are exposed through an HTTP API, you can build clients using any language or framework.

 For the front-end app, you can focus on the content of these directories: